Thomas Perkins (businessman): News Corp. board

 Perkins sat on the board of directors of Rupert Murdoch's News Corporation along with Viet D. Dinh.
 Dinh represented Perkins in the HP board affair.
 In July, 2011, Dinh and fellow News Corp. board member Joel Klein took over the investigation of the News of the World phone hacking affair and related Corporation issues.
 One business commentator, noting Perkins' prior experience with phone-hacking in the HP scandal, speculated that Perkins "may be [was the] best hope" as News Corp. sought to work out of its phone-hacking scandal.
 Perkins did not stand for reelection to the News Corp board for the fiscal year of 2012.

 Personal life

 As of 2014, Perkins was worth an estimated $8 billion.
 He had two children, with his first wife, the late Gerd Thune-Ellefsen.
-After she died in 1994, he married romance novelist Danielle Steel in March 1998; her book The Klone and I (ISBN 0-385-32392-1) was about their friendship.
+After she died in 1994, he married romance novelist Danielle Steel in March 1998; her book The Klone and I was about their friendship.
 They separated in August 1999 and were later amicably divorced.

 In 1996, Perkins was convicted in France of involuntary manslaughter arising from a yacht-racing collision and was fined $10,000.

 Perkins was the subject of a 2007 60 Minutes special titled "Captain of Capitalism", which focused on his memoir and featured a tour of his yacht.
 He was also featured in the documentary film Something Ventured, which premiered in 2011.